-Mariana Waste Management
+Mariana Waste Management EIS

-- Target returns of £1.10 per £1.00 invested (after expenses and after 3 years, not guaranteed)
+- Target returns of £1.10 per £1.00 invested (after expenses and after three years, not guaranteed)

-- Asset and contract backed
+- Benefit from asset and contract backing

-- Predictable, contractual long term revenue stream
+- Predictable, contractual long-term revenue stream

 - Environmentally friendly and sustainable